arikrupnik/the-heir/heir-structure.md

 Act III: Resolution
 -------
+Tom now has the strength and the allies to deal with the harder stuff.
+He gets a dumpster for the things he wants to discard, a scanning service to digitize photos, a box that's going to Goodwill, etc.
+The objects Tom wants to keep he packs into the Suitcase.
+He finds some artifacts that belong, in his opinion, to Drake and calls him to pick up his stuff.
+In the second confrontation with Drake, Tom is on his turf.
+He and Drake are never going to be friends, and in fact may never speak again, but the torment is over.
+Tom has sorted through his inheritance and owns his life free and clear.

 Close
 -----
-Tom surveys the empty storage unit with satisfaction, rolls down the door, gets in the car (Claire is waiting in the passenger seat) and drives away with the few heirlooms he decided to keep visible through the tailgate.
+Tom surveys the empty storage unit with satisfaction, rolls down the door, gets in the car (Claire is waiting in the passenger seat) and drives away with the few heirlooms he decided to keep packed into the suitcase, which is visible through the tailgate.

 Characters